Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 # About Meilisearch
 I'm not trying to dunk on Meilisearch, please don't read it like that.
 The reason why I chose it are because it's knwon for it's good performance, easy of use and my knowledge on how the internals work.

-Since Meilisearch is a fully fledge search engine it wouldn't be fair to use the final time, since it's doing a lot more.
+Since Meilisearch is a fully fledge search engine it wouldn't be fair to use the final time, given it's doing a lot more.
 Like processing my query, json encoding decoding, network (even though I'm running locally)...
-So to be fair we will cut the time taken by half.
+So to be fair we will say that the time spent on the query it self is 80% of the total time (i.e 20% of the time was spent on meilisearch internals).
+IMHO this this very reasonable.

+**Note:** 80% might even be a too little, if I had to guess is something around 95-98%, but to be fair let's use a lower number.

 I used the latest version of Meilisearch available on nixpkgs (1.11.3) at the time of writing.